zenjaymusic/vcv-rack-auto-scripts/README.md

 ## 💡 Tips

 - Mac / Windows / Linux supported
-- Works on Chrome, Firefox, Edge
+- Works on Opera GX, Chrome, Firefox, Edge
 - Handles VCV's single-page app routing (SPA-safe)
 - Only acts on what’s visible — **you control what it runs on**